-Dusts may irritate the nose, throat and respiratory tract by mechanical abrasion.
-Coughing sneezing and shortness of breath may occur.
+Not expected to be a significant exposure route.
+Dusts from hardened product may irritate the mouth, nose, throat and lungs.
+Coughing, sneezing and shortness of breath may occur.

 Symptoms of silicosis may include (but are not limited to) shortness of breath, difficulty breathing with or without exertion; coughing; diminished work capacity; diminished chest expansion; reduction of lung volume; right heart enlargement and/or failure.
 Persons with silicosis have an increased risk of pulmonary tuberculosis infection.